Generating Electricity From Geothermal Hot Water!

 How Much Power Will Be Generated?

-By pumping about 50 GPM of the geothermal water through the ORC heat exchange system to run the evaporator, we hope to reach an average net production level of 10kW of continuous, around-the-clock power from this generator (after the parasitic draws are subtracted, such as the pumps and cooling fans).
-The system can operate as high as 20kW output, if we can increase the amount of hot water and/or the efficiency of the ORC cooling process.
+By pumping about 50 GPM (3,000 gallons per hour) of the hot (170ºF-180ºF) geothermal water through the ORC heat exchange system to run the ORC’s evaporator, we hope to reach an average net production level of 10kW of continuous, around-the-clock power from this generator (after the parasitic draws are subtracted, such as the pumps, electronics, and cooling fans).
+The BBHSP ORC generator can operate as high as 20kW output, so if we can increase the efficiency of the system, we might be able to generate more than the projected 10kW minimum.
+To increase the power output, we would need to add more hot water supplied to the generator and/or increase the efficiency of the fluid cooling process.
 The ORC generator will run more efficiently in colder times of year than in the heat of the summer, but it will be both cooling the mineral water and making electricity year-round.
-The BBHSP ORC geothermal generator will be producing around 10kW (and hopefully more on average) continuously.

 10 kW is the approximate minimum rate at which the geothermal ORC turbine will generate energy.
 That means it will produce about 10kWh per hour, or 240 kWh per day, or about 7,200 kWh per month.
-The average U.S. home uses about 900 kWh per month (which is 30 kWh per day or 1.25 kWh per hour), so the geothermal ORC turbine running at 10kW is theoretically producing the amount of energy used by about eight homes.
+The average U.S. home (2019 data) uses about 877 kWh per month (which is 29 kWh per day or 1.2 kWh per hour), so the BBHSP geothermal ORC generator running at 10kW is theoretically producing the amount of energy used by about eight homes.

 This ORC geothermal generator is relatively small, but it will be running around the clock every day of the year, which adds up fast, in terms of overall energy output.
 Of course, it will produce less electricity on hot summer days, but it will still keep generating, as it powers it’s own cooling fans and circulating pumps… AND, the ORC unit will potentially make the most energy on the coldest winter nights.
 It’s almost the opposite of solar power systems, in that regard.
 Conditions like cold weather, darkness, cloudy days, rain, and snow increase the efficiency and the power output for this ORC system!
 This post will be updated as we learn more and proceed with getting the system operational.
 Stay tuned…